awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 ### Related PCI DSS requirements<a name="pcidss-rds-2-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 If you use an RDS instance that is in scope for PCI DSS, the RDS instance should not be publicly accessible, as this might violate the requirement to allow only necessary traffic to and from the CDE\.